nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.
 1. Download `modtrek.jar` here.
 (To be inserted)
 1. Copy the file to the folder you want to use as the _home folder_ for ModTrek
-1. Open a command terminal, `cd` to the folder you put your jar file in, and use `java -jar modtrek.jar` to run the application
+1. Open a command terminal, `cd` to the folder you put your jar file in, and use<br>`java -jar modtrek.jar` to run the application
 1. A GUI similar to the below should appear in a few seconds.
 1. Type commands within the command line interface (CLI) and press enter to execute it.
 For a list of executable commands, refer to the [Features / Commands Section](#features).
 ![Ui QuickStart](images/Ui-quickstart.png)